 WhatsApp is a great tool to stay connected with family & friends.
 But it also has great potential to cause a lot of stress.
 Sometimes because you get too many messages, sometimes because you are waiting for someone special to respond to a message.
 While you usually cannot change the way people communicate with you, you can change the way you handle such situations.
 And luckily, there are WhatsApp settings that support you in doing this.
-But be aware that these settings will also need a change in your behaviour.
+Keep in mind that these settings will also need a change in your behaviour.
 It’s a lot about letting go of control and protect yourself from being controlled.
 If you’re not yet sure what this means, just keep reading!
-But enough for the introduction! – Here are our top 5 WhatsApp settings that will make your life easier and lower your stress level:
+Here are our top 5 WhatsApp settings that will make your life easier and lower your stress level:

 Never ever enable ‘Last Seen’

-If you run into such situations a lot, this can be extremely exhausting and thus, you should avoid them.
+If you run into such situations a lot, this can be extremely exhausting!
+So let’s try to avoid them.
 Usually, the reason why someone is not responding is very unspectacular. – You’ve probably been in the same position yourself.
 If you are busy with things like driving a car, talking to a real person, etc. you cannot answer right away.
 So, it’s time to get rid of this ‘last seen’ information – it’s an information that is of no use.
-It will neither speed up the response time, not will it help you figure out when you will get an answer.
+It will neither speed up the response time, nor will it help you figure out when you will get an answer.

-Luckily, it’s super easy to disable this information in the WhatsApp settings: Open WhatsApp, tap on ‘Account‘, select ‘Privacy‘, then ‘Last Seen‘ and activate ‘Nobody‘.
-This will not only eliminated the ‘Last Seen’ information for you, but also for anyone else.
+Luckily, it’s super easy to disable this information in WhatsApp’s settings: Open WhatsApp, tap on ‘Account‘, select ‘Privacy‘, then select ‘Last Seen‘, and activate ‘Nobody‘.
+This will not only eliminate the ‘Last Seen’ information for you, but also for anyone else.
 Meaning, that no one can check, when YOU have been online recently.
 If you are not sure if you really want to make this change – do a trial run for just one week.
 It might feel a little odd at the beginning, but in the end, you will not want to change it back!
 Guaranteed!